IMAC-Webmaster/flightline-docker/docs/competition notes/20190209-Toowoomba.md

  - Double rounds are a problem.
 It works, but there are plenty of opportunities for the judges to select the wrong flight for the pilot.
 I need to re-think how to make this user proof.
 Something like not allowing the second seq to be flown until the first one is entered (or zeroed)

+ - Unfortunately I could not deliver the results on the day (they were available about 6 hours later).
+We found a bug which occurred when the judge chose a non-existent pilot number.
+I need to handle this better by not allowing the judge to do that where possible (they can force it).
+If it happens I need to be able to detect it in flightline or score and ask the CD to assign a pilot to that sheet.
+It's fairly obvious which pilot it will be because the pilot before them will have 2 sheets (for two judges) and the pilot after them will have 2 sheets.
+While the problem sheet will reside alongside a legitimate sheet.

  # Some things to add to flightline/score:
   1. Proper deletion of data from Score.
 Including sequences.
   - Authentication.